Mental Health Ambassadors

 The Davidson College Mental Health Ambassadors (MHAs) are a group of students who are committed to raising awareness, decreasing stigma, and implementing programming about mental health issues that are specific to the college experience.

-Davidson College Mental Health Ambassadors (MHA) are a group of students who are committed to peer-to-peer education, raising awareness, and decreasing the stigma of mental health issues that are specific to the college experience.
-MHA works to normalize mental health conversations while also acknowledging the value of intersectionality.
 Under the guidance of Student Health and Wellbeing, MHA helps carry out Counseling Center initiatives while utilizing the power of peer education and the importance of relationships to develop community events with campus partners, and present on various topics to promote students’ access to support and services on campus.
 Along with a notable time commitment, this ambassadorship will require students to be equipped with strong communication and organization skills, display a high level of empathy and maturity, and a passion for equity and advocacy in mental health.

 New Davidson MHAs will complete required mental health-oriented training within their first year of membership, as well as on-going psychoeducation on various elements of mental health, intersectionality, and wellbeing.

 Training and Programming Initiatives